 - Physical Exercise in School: Fitness for Both Body and Mind

-Blame it on cutbacks to physical education, on computer games, on standardized tests that eat away their recess time, but no matter where you point the finger, kids aren’t exercising.
-More worrying, experts say that today’s kids have less physical stamina than they did ten years ago.
-A recent study conducted by Essex University’s Dr. Gavin Sandercock showed that while children have the same body mass as their counterparts in the 1990s, it’s comprised of more fat and less muscle.
-That means that kids today are twice as unlikely to be able to hold their own weight while hanging from wall bars, for example.
+Blame it on cutbacks to physical education, on computer games, on standardized tests that eat away recess time—no matter where you point the finger, kids aren’t exercising.
+Experts say that today’s kids have less physical stamina than they did 10 years ago.
+A recent study conducted by Essex University’s Dr. Gavin Sandercock showed that while children have the same body mass as their counterparts in the 1990s, it’s made of more fat and less muscle.
+Kids today are twice as unlikely to be able to hold their own weight while hanging from wall bars, for example.

 If you’re worried about your child becoming a couch potato, summer can be a great time to turn it all around.
 Lead by example and get in shape together!
 Here are some easy ways to get fit with kids of any age this summer.

 With Your Toddler

 All that pent-up energy of the “terrible twos” driving you crazy this summer?
 Learn to exercise with her!
 You could spend your money on any number of pricey “Mommy and Me” gym classes—or you could just improvise in your own backyard.

 - Kids this age love imitation.
 Try “Simon Says” or a game that involves moving around like different animals.